hatemr/academic-kickstart/content/post/linear-regression-basics.md

 #disable_comments: true
 +++

-This introduces linear regression from an elementary point of view.
+This article introduces linear regression from an elementary point of view.
 Returning to the theoretical foundations helps since linear regression serves as a building block for more advanced techniques.

 This tutorial relies heavily on Cosma Shalizi's lectures on modern regression[^1], which are insightful, witty, and a delight to read.
 This tutorial is taken from his lectures and I recommend anyone who is curious to check them out.